TheAcharya/Airlift/README.md

 1. Create a folder called **Airlift** on your Desktop.
 2. Place the latest pre-compiled binary with the folder.
-3. Right-Click and save [dropbox-token.json](https://raw.githubusercontent.com/TheAcharya/Airlift/main/assets/dropbox-token.json) file and save it within your **Airlift**.
+3. Right-click and save [dropbox-token.json](https://raw.githubusercontent.com/TheAcharya/Airlift/main/assets/dropbox-token.json) file and save it within your **Airlift**.
 4. Within that folder, create a folder, **Data**.
 5. **Data** is where you place your `.csv` or `.json` and attachments files.
 6. Create a file using any text editor.
 Name the script file with extension `.sh`